 Meet the Team

-Apart from codirectors Yannis Sakellarakis and Efi Sapouna-Sakellarakis, a multidisciplinary team consisting of archaeologists, architects, petrographers, archaeobotanists, zooarchaeologists, conservators, and other specialists, is studying not only the archaeology of Zominthos, but also the environmental (flora and fauna) and geographical history of the area.
+Apart from director Efi Sapouna-Sakellarakis, a multidisciplinary team consisting of archaeologists, architects, petrographers, archaeobotanists, zooarchaeologists, conservators, and other specialists, is studying not only the archaeology of Zominthos, but also the environmental (flora and fauna) and geographical history of the area.

-Professor Yannis Sakellarakis was born in Athens in 1936.
+Professor Yannis Sakellarakis (1936–2010) was born in Athens.
 He studied at the University of Athens and read for a PhD at Heidelberg University.
 He was an instructor at the universities of Athens, Heidelberg, and Hamburg.
 He gave lectures and presented papers in symposiums and conferences around the world, including Oslo and Petra, Tokyo, New York, Oxford, London, Princeton, and Harvard.
-He has published widely in Greek and foreign scientific magazines, including ARCHAEOLOGY in 1967 (pp. 276–281).
+He was published widely in Greek and foreign scientific magazines, including ARCHAEOLOGY in 1967 (pp. 276–281).
 He was director of the Archaeological Museum of Iraklion, Crete, and the second director of the National Archaeological Museum at Athens.
-Also, he is a member of the Archaeological Society at Athens, the Deutsches Archäogisches Institut, and the Society of Antiquaries of London.
+Also, he was a member of the Archaeological Society at Athens, the Deutsches Archäogisches Institut, and the Society of Antiquaries of London.

 Dr. Efi Sapouna-Sakellarakis was born in Piraeus and grew up in Athens.
 She graduated from the faculty of Philosophy at the University of Athens and she read for her PhD in the same department.
 She also graduated from the School of Industrial Studies (University of Piraeus).
 She continued her studies with postgraduate degrees in London and Heidelberg.
 As a scholar of the Deutsches Archäogisches Institut, she wrote two books.